Nothing's in my cart

 Which VR device you get is largely a personal decision and depends on which characteristics you value most.

-On the other hand, if you’re more interested in an AIO VR device for gaming, the new VIVE XR Elite is the headset for you.
+On the other hand, if you’re more interested in an AIO VR device for gaming, VIVE XR Elite is the headset for you.
 Its PC connectivity lets you enjoy AAA game titles on both VIVEPORT and SteamVR, while the high-resolution color passthrough it offers opens up a new world of mixed reality experiences.